-In a healthy emmetropic young eye, the optical modulation transfer function (Fig. 1.3) appears to be adapted to the sampling interval of the photoreceptors .
+In a healthy emmetropic young eye, the optical MTF (Figure 1.3) appears to be adapted to the sampling interval of the photoreceptors.

-The contrast modulation reaches zero at spatial frequencies of around 60 cyc/°, and the foveal photoreceptor sampling interval is in the range of 2 μ m.
-Since one degree in the visual field is mapped on a 0.29 mm linear distance on the retina, the highest detectable spatial frequency could be about 290/4 μ m or about 70 cyc/°.
-The modulation transfer function (MTF) shows that the contrast of these high spatial frequencies in the retinal image is approaching zero (Fig. 1.3).
+Contrast modulation reaches zero at SFs of around 60 cycles per degree, and the foveal photoreceptor sampling interval is in the range of 2 $\mu$ m.
+Since 1° in the visual field is mapped on a 0.29 mm linear distance on the retina, the highest detectable SF could be about 290/4 $\mu$ m or about 70 cycles per degree.
+The MTF shows that the contrast of these high spatial frequencies in the retinal image approaches zero (Figure 1.3).
 With defocus, the MTF drops rapidly.
-Interestingly, it does not stop at zero modulation transfer, but rather continues to oscillate (although with center (top: in focus, below: defocused).
-On the right, the grating shown in Fig. 1.3 was defocused.
-Note the lack of contrast at the first transition to zero contrast, and the repeated subsequent contrast reversals.
-Note also that defocus has little effect on the low spatial frequencies.

-1.3 Optical Aberrations and Consequences for Visual Performance 7 low amplitude) around the abscissa.
-This gives rise to the so-called spurious resolution ; defocused gratings can still be detected beyond the cutoff spatial frequency, although in part with reversed contrast (Fig. 1.4).
+Interestingly, it does not stop at zero modulation transfer, but rather continues to oscillate (although with low amplitude) around the abscissa.
+This gives rise to the so-called spurious resolution; defocused gratings can still be detected beyond the cutoff SF, although in part with reversed contrast (Figure 1.4).